 45 minutes East of Montego Bay

-A Jamaican pal who lives in Toronto told us this was the best accommodation in Jamaica and knows the owner, so I can confirm they’re also Jamaican.
-It was complete with a saltwater pool, hot tub, indoor and outdoor showers, four bedrooms, and was just a 5-minute walk from the beach and a local fishing village.
+A Jamaican pal who lives in Toronto told us this was the best accommodation in Jamaica.
+He knows the owner, so I can confirm they’re also Jamaican.
+It was complete with four bedrooms, a saltwater pool, hot tub, indoor and outdoor showers, and was just a 5-minute walk from the beach and a local fishing village.
 Apparently Sean Paul’s mom lives in the same neighbourhood?
 I dunno lol.

-Our cook, cleaner, and butler were all super warm and welcoming, answered every question we had and more, and made sure we tried all the traditional Jamaican cuisine.
+Our cook, cleaner, and butler were all super warm and welcoming and made sure we tried all the traditional Jamaican cuisine.
 They also connected us to a friendly local fisherman who took us out on his little boat to go snorkelling!

 Jack's Hill